r-crash-course/r-crash-course.github.io/_episodes/06-data-subsetting.md

 > ~~~
 > {: .output}
 >
-> After you find 3 different commands, compare notes with your neighbour.
+> After you find 3 different commands, compare notes with your neighbor.
 Did you have different strategies?
 >
 > > ## Solution to challenge 1
 > >